evacuate/evacuate/README.md

 ### Prerequisites

 - Node.js (version 16 or later)
-- npm (or yarn, although this project prefers npm)
+- yarn (or yarn, although this project prefers yarn)

 ### Installation